wesabe/wesabot/README.markdown

     DeployPlugin:
      - what's on deck?
-         get shortlog of to-be-deployed changes for PFC
+         get shortlog of to-be-deployed changes for pfc
      - what's on deck for <project>? get the shortlog of to-be-deployed changes for a specific project